 We climbed the terraced hillside from the highway below and along the way passed abandoned family homes.
-We were engulfed in a landscape in full spring bloom while the sweet scent of freshly tilled soil accented the air.
-It was Land Day in Palestine, a day in which Palestinians gather across the country to call attention to the ongoing occupation and to reaffirm their connection to their land of nourishment.
+We were engulfed by a landscape in full spring bloom with the sweet scent of freshly tilled soil accenting the air.
+It was Land Day in Palestine, a day in which Palestinians gather across the country to call attention to the ongoing regional strife and to reaffirm their connection to their land of nourishment.
 Across the highway, a looming warning.
 A giant settlement sprawled across the horizon which was all too common of a sight.
-Years before, olive groves once flourished on this hillside, but all we see now is a walled fenced settlement.
+Years before, olive groves once flourished on this hillside, but all we see now is a walled settlement.

 We worked in solidarity.
 Joined by the passion of others from around the world with a common cause.
 Working under the noon sun, the light brilliantly exposed the abandoned homes.
 A beautiful mess.
 We couldn’t help but inquire about their past and the stories they once told.
 They explained that many families once lived in these homes but when the settlement was built, families were forced to leave for “security reasons”.

 Spirits were high among the group.
 Palestinian farmers joined by an international team of volunteers where smiles and laughter were exchanged.
 We were shown the proper way to prepare these trees for planting.

 A glimpse of a fresh start.
 This is the exact reason Harvest Peace was founded and why we will continue to support these farmers.
 The day’s intention was to plant olive trees, but there was a deeper underlying meaning behind our gathering.
 This family had been farming for generations.
 They didn’t need our help but generously let us participate by showing us what to do step by step.
 We realized that the sum of all our work was the real goal, in unity, in harmony.
 These farmers wanted to share their culture with the international community.
 For us, the day was about telling these farmers that they aren’t invisible.
 That we see what is happening and we stood next to them with support.